crystal-lang/crystal-book/docs/syntax_and_semantics/macros/README.md

 ## The top level module

-It is posible to access the top level module, as a [`TypeNode`](https://crystal-lang.org/api/latest/Crystal/Macros/TypeNode.html), with a special instance variable: `@top_level`.
+It is possible to access the top-level namespace, as a [`TypeNode`](https://crystal-lang.org/api/latest/Crystal/Macros/TypeNode.html), with a special variable: `@top_level`.
 The following example shows its utility:

 ```crystal
 A_CONSTANT = 0